 - Load the app with key information that can be accessed 24-7, such as reading material, videos or animations.

 Make the app interactive, so learners get to know each other, and can also use it as a registration point for events.

 - Include live feeds, where the latest news and views can be shared.

 - Ensure documents can be downloaded so they can be used on a phone, tablet or laptop.

 - Include managers in the learning group, so they can coach and support the learning aims.

 Here’s one example of how the RTS Learning App worked in practice.
 A manufacturer client launched two new products in the same month.
 We created two very different events, but were able to use one learning app, downloadable from Google Play or the Apple Store, which provided support for two very different events and products.
-This allowed our client to have maximum engagement with the retail staff and get bang from their buck in creating one app for two products.
-The learning extended from an experiential event, on into the workplace, and continuing to support staff right through the launch period.
+This allowed our client to have maximum engagement with the retail staff and get bang for their buck in creating one app for two products.
+The learning extended from an experiential event, into the workplace, and continues to support staff right through the launch period.

 If people are at the heart of your organisation, and you need to help them manage change, why not email the team here at RTS Group and find out how we can support you?